MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-assembly-order-posting.md

 ![Summary of the cost adjustment algorithm for assembly posting.](media/design_details_assembly_posting_4.jpg "Summary of the cost adjustment algorithm for assembly posting")

 > [!NOTE]
->  The Make WIP Adjustments element, in lines 7 and 8, is responsible for forwarding production material and capacity usage to the output of unfinished works orders.
+>  The Make WIP Adjustments element, in lines 7 and 8, is responsible for forwarding production material and capacity usage to the output of unfinished production orders.
 This is not used when adjusting assembly order costs as the concept of WIP does not apply to assembly.

 For information about how costs from assembly and production are posted to the general ledger, see [Design Details: Inventory Posting](design-details-inventory-posting.md).